emacs-helm/helm-wordnut/README.md

 - [wordnut](https://github.com/gromnitsky/wordnut)

-I only took what I deemed useful from both packages and adapted it to my needs, which means I am using it on Linux and with an Emacs version built from the `master` branch.
+I only took what I deemed useful from both packages and adapted it to my needs, which means I am using it on Linux and with an Emacs version built from `master`.

 ## Getting started